NikosAlexandris/pvgis-prototype/docs/reference/time_series_data_preprocessing.md

 ### Without Kerchunking

+!!! warning

     Alternatively,
-instead of reading-in the Kerchunk-ed indexes, one can read the NetCDF files directly via Xarray.
+    instead of reading-in the Kerchunk-ed indexes,
+    one can read the NetCDF files directly via Xarray.
     This is however slower!

 An example _without_ Kerchunking into play :